Pennsylvania Department of Health

 Name: MAIN BUILDING 01 - Component: 01 - Tag: 0521

-Based on document review and interview, the facility failed to maintain heating, ventilating, and air conditioning (HVAC) equipment, affecting one of three levels.
+Based on document review and interview, the facility failed to maintain heating, ventilating, and air conditioning (HVAC) equipment, affecting the entire facility.

 Findings include: